Volunteer your time

 Whether you can help a little or a lot, one-time-only or on an ongoing basis, there’s a task for you.
 There are volunteer tasks well suited for all ages, from teens to retirees.
 Contact Mari to discuss your interests.

 - Boy Scouts, Girl Scouts, and 4-Hers have a wide range of options for earning badges or completing projects by doing bike advocacy; check with Mari for ideas.

-- Students meeting community service requirements–we have lots of task options for you that can support your educational goals too.
+- Students meeting community service requirements–many volunteer tasks can support your educational goals too.